tier2tickets/Knowledge-Base/content/general/billing.md

-# How does Billing of Tier2Tickets work?
+# How does Billing work?

 Your rate is based on your number of licenses (displayed in the chart below), tiered based on the total number you purchase.
-You can purchase directly through Tier2Technologies, or through our distribution partner, [Pax8]().
+You can purchase directly through Tier2Technologies, or through our distribution partner, [Pax8](https://app.pax8.com/#/catalog).
+Your licensing includes fully-featured use of our product, including [Login With Me](https://loginwith.me), even for the free tier of 25 endpoints or less.

 When you install the software on a new computer, it will periodically check into our platform.
 You can see all the active software installations for which you are being billed on the [Device Management page](https://account.helpdeskbuttons.com/select_endpoints).